Eagle Materials Inc. research snapshot

 Near resistance$225 to $230This area represents a key recovery level.
 Reclaiming it with volume would suggest the consolidation phase is resolving higher.

-Upper resistance$245 to $255The 52-week high near $245.53 is the next major hurdle.
+Upper resistance$240 to $245The 52-week high near $245.53 is the next major hurdle.
 A break above the 52-week high would be a constructive technical signal.

-Moving averages50-day estimated near $218, 200-day estimated near $200The stock appears to be trading between the 50-day and 200-day moving averages, indicating a neutral trend without clear directional conviction.
+Moving averages50-day estimated near $218, 200-day estimated near $205 to $210The stock appears to be trading near or below its 50-day moving average and around the 200-day moving average, indicating a neutral trend without clear directional conviction.

-MomentumRSI estimated near 45 to 50Momentum is neutral, not deeply oversold and not yet showing a bullish divergence on the daily chart.
+MomentumRSI estimated near 40 to 48Momentum is soft after the recent pullback, not deeply oversold and not yet showing a bullish divergence on the daily chart.

-VolumeAverage volume near 453,000 sharesVolume confirmation matters around earnings dates and infrastructure policy catalysts, with the next earnings report expected around late July 2026.
+VolumeAverage volume near 517,000 sharesVolume confirmation matters around earnings dates and infrastructure policy catalysts, with the next earnings report expected around October 22, 2026.

-VolatilityWatch construction data, cement pricing, and quarterly earningsEXP can reprice meaningfully when housing starts, infrastructure spending plans, cement pricing announcements, or input cost trends shift.
+VolatilityWatch construction data, cement pricing, and quarterly earningsEXP can reprice meaningfully when housing starts, infrastructure spending plans, cement pricing announcements, interest rates, or input cost trends shift.

 InvalidationClose below $195, then below $180A sustained break below the $195 support area would keep the neutral-to-cautious setup intact.
 A deeper break below $180 would point to a larger cyclical reset.